romankondratiev/100DaysofMLCode/LOG.md

 ### Day 1: August 16, 2018

 **Hours spent**:

 **Today's Progress**:

 1. Made a public pledge to code/study machine learning for 3 hours every day for the next 100 days
 2. Set up my Twitter account
-3. Created this public log for this challenge
+3. Created this public log for the challenge
-4. Enrolled to the Andrew Ng's Deep Learning Specialization Course
+4. Enrolled to the Andrew Ng's Deep Learning Specialization Course by coursera.org

+**Thoughts**:
-**Thoughts** Tomorrow hopefully I'll start learning
+Hopefully I'll start learning tomorrow